 3. Blue Buffalo Life Protection Puppy Chicken & Rice

-Blue Buffalo Life Protection Puppy Chicken & Rice is a strong option for families who value real meat as the first ingredient and want a formula enriched with DHA and antioxidants.
-It’s best for those prioritizing whole-food ingredients and cognitive support.
+Blue Buffalo Life Protection Puppy Chicken & Rice is a strong option for those seeking a natural, balanced formula with real chicken.
+It's best for Yorkie owners who value premium ingredients and immune support.

-- Real chicken as the first ingredient for quality protein
+- Real chicken as first ingredient offers quality protein for healthy growth

-- No by-products, corn, wheat, or soy for a cleaner ingredient list
+- No by-products, corn, wheat, or soy for a cleaner diet

 - Natural ingredients